-Powerful Voices is returning virtually this Fall as a webinar series!
+Powerful Voices returned virtually this fall as a webinar series!
 The series is part of the Honors College New Grand Challenges Forum and is in partnership with the Division of University Advancement.
 The themes of the fall New Grand Challenges Forum were Plagues and Pandemics, Justice and Equity and Mental Health.
 Thank you to everyone who joined us this semester.
 You can view recordings of the impactful conversations we had with our three distinguished speakers in the Previous Speakers section below.

 He saw a very strong need to create an organization that would champion Diversity & Inclusion across the state.
 Four years later, Mr. Kennedy found himself launching the National Diversity Council (NDC) for the exact same reasons he started the state council.
 Currently, the NDC is made up of 11 state and regional Councils: California, Florida, Georgia, Louisiana, Michigan, Ohio, Pennsylvania, Texas, and Tri-State (NY, NJ & CT).
 His vision is to have state and regional diversity councils in all 50 states.
 Along with the state councils, Mr. Kennedy has launched several statewide conferences focused on diversity, leadership and women.
 Currently there are conferences taking place in all over the country.

 Furthermore, Mr. Kennedy spent several years as a college professor in the business schools at the following universities: University of Houston Downtown, Texas Southern University and University of Texas at San Antonio.
 Some of the courses he taught included: Business Statistics, Economics, HR Management, Compensation Management and Diversity Management.
 He also spent 5 years working in a corporate environment in the field of Human Resources.